Easily Clone Windows 7 OEM including OEM Partition to SSD

 Why Clone Windows 7 OEM including OEM Partition?

-As mentioned eariler, OEM partition is able to help users perform system recovery or factory reset, thus it is usually considered as the last resort when you have problem with your computer, such as, system crash or disk corruption.
+OEM partition is able to help users perform system recovery or factory reset, thus it is usually considered as the last resort when you have a problem with your computer, such as system crash or disk corruption.
+You may want to clone the Windows 7 OEM partition for the following reasons:

 No matter which situation results in the Windows 7 OEM or OEM partition clone, what counts next is to find out how to clone Windows 7 OEM including OEM recovery partition.